-- Evacuation may be necessary. - Wait for an announcement over the PA system. - The Concert Manager will contact Security for instructions. - Concert Personnel will act as an emergency response team to ensure safe evacuation.
+- Evacuation may be necessary. - Wait for an announcement over the PA system. - The Concert Manager will contact Security for instructions.

+• Concert Personnel will act as an emergency response team to ensure safe evacuation.

-In the Event of a Chemical Spill or Bio-Hazard
+In the Event of a Chemical Spill or Biohazard

-- Move away from any immediate danger. - Report Spill or hazard to Security (Red button on the hallway phones or 415-503-6280) - The PA system may be used to give instructions for evacuation, shelter, or relocation. - If the air outside the building is contaminated, everyone will be instructed to shelter-in-place.
+- Move away from any immediate danger. - Report Spill or hazard to Security (Red button on the hallway phones or 415-503-6280 at Ann Getty Center and 415-503-6206 at Bowes Center). - The PA system may be used to give instructions for evacuation, shelter, or relocation. - If the air outside the building is contaminated, everyone will be instructed to shelter-in-place.